Juvenile Community Supervision

 Community Supervision Explained

-When a juvenile is released from custody or is otherwise placed on probation by a juvenile court judge, the youth will be supervised in the community by a probation officer who will make regular contact with the youth at their home, school, and work.
-Probationers are assessed by their gender, age, prior offense record, and criminal sophistication and placed in a corresponding supervision program.
-For example, gang members are supervised by probation officers in the gang unit.
-Probationers may also be required to perform community service, attend school, pay restitution, participate in rehabilitation programs, in addition to maintaining a law-abiding lifestyle.
+When a youth is placed on probation by a juvenile court judge, the youth will be supervised in the community by a probation officer who may make regular contact with them at their home, school, and work.
+Youth supervised by the Probation Department are assessed according to their individual risks and needs and placed in a corresponding program of rehabilitation and supervision.
+Youth may also be required to participate in specific rehabilitation programs, attend school, perform community service, or pay restitution, in addition to maintaining a law-abiding lifestyle.

 Programs and Services

 These programs address community, family, and individual risk factors and enhance protective factors that will minimize the risk of delinquent behavior and entry into the juvenile justice system.

 Community Assessment Teams (CATs):